JamesLau2001/james-lau-nc-news/README.md

 GET /api/articles? has been added: run a get request on '/api/articles?' to retrieve an array of article objects ordered by chosen queries (column name by either ascending or descending).
 This endpoint also now takes a topic query, which filters the response by a chosen topic.

-GET /api/articles/:article_id has been updated: running a get request on this endpoint will also now show the comment_count
+GET /api/articles/:article_id has been updated: running a get request on this endpoint will also now show the comment_count.

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)